get-set-fetch/scraper/docker/docker.md

-For both docker build and run commands make this repo `docker` directory the current working directory.
+For both docker build and run commands make this repo directory the current working directory.

 ## Build
 All scraper images are based on alpine:3.14 docker image.
-You have to build the images locally, they're not published on Docker Hub.
+You have to build the images locally; they're not published on Docker Hub.
 A set of built-time variables allows you to customize the docker image.

  Built-time Variable | Values | Default |